The dos and don'ts of business email etiquette

 6. Email signature

-Your email signature should reinforce who you are, and how you can be contacted.
+Your email signature should reinforce who you are and show how you can be contacted.

 Do:

-- Include your full name, company name, title, phone number, company website link, and, if appropriate, social media links.
+• Provide contact information: Include your full name, company name, title, phone number, and company website link.

 Don't: